raspberrypi/documentation/hardware/raspberrypi/boot_diagnostics.md

 ## Boot Diagnostics on the Raspberry Pi 4

-The bootloader on the Raspberry Pi 4 is stored in EEPROM, and as well as providing boot services, is also capable of providing diagnostic information on an attached HDMI display.
+The bootloader on the Raspberry Pi 4 is stored in EEPROM, and as well as providing boot services, versions newer than those dated 2020-04-16 are also capable of providing diagnostic information on an attached HDMI display.
 To display this information, power down the Raspberry Pi 4, remove the SD card and power back up.
 A diagnostic display similar to below should appear on the attached display.

 ![Boot Diagnostics Screen](bootloader-diagnostics.png)